 - Meditate on scriptural truths to renew your mind so that you are thinking rightly.
 We want to be meditating on scriptural truths all the time, and there are so many different ways you can do this.
 Memorizing scripture, Bible reading, and Bible study are incredibly helpful.
 Another thing I've done, especially when struggling, is to write out a list of truths that I know to be true and going back to them when I'm experiencing doubts and fears.
 In this way, rather than just trying to muster up strength in myself, I'm going to God and His truth.

 - Surround yourself with Godly influences that will point you to Christ when you’re struggling to keep your eyes on Him.
 Who do you go to when you're struggling?
 Is that a person who's going to point you to Christ?
 If not, start developing friendships with people that you know will point you to Christ when you need him the most.

-The second resource is our Teach 4 the Heart Mentorship Program to help you master classroom management, time management, and balance so that you can just be successful as a teacher without the stress and to really fulfill the calling that God has given you as a teacher.
-You can find out more about the mentorship here.
+The second resource is our Teach 4 the Heart Mentorship Program to help you master classroom management, time management, and balance so that you can be teach without the stress, and feel prepared to fulfill the calling that God has given you as a teacher for the long haul.
+See what the mentorship can do for you here.

 spread the word!

 Did you find this post helpful?
 Clue in your fellow teachers by sharing the post directly (just copy the URL) or by clicking one of the buttons to automatically share on social media.

 Pin it for later ⤵

 This article may contain affiliate links.
 This means that if you purchase a resource after clicking the link, Teach 4 the Heart may receive a small commission at no extra cost to you.
 Thanks for helping support Teach 4 the Heart in this way.